-In test 5a) and 5b), we establish a baseline by running the TPCC benchmark on all VMs in parallel, with no backup operations occurring.
-We use three SQL VMs per physical server to run on both the NVMe and SATA vSAN clusters, bringing the total to twelve SUT VMs for NVMe and nine SUT VMs for SATA.
-Our schema size for this test was 1200 warehouses, translating to a TPC-C database size of ~100GB.
-We ran the TPCC workload with 89 users for 300 minutes and a 30-minute ramp up time.
+In test 5a) and 5b) we establish a baseline by running the TPCC benchmark on all VMs in parallel, with no backup operations occurring.
+We use 3 SQL VMs per physical server to run on both the NVMe and SATA vSAN clusters, bringing the total to 12 SUT VMs for NVMe and 9 SUT VMs for SATA.
+Our schema size for this test was 1200 warehouses, translating to a TPC-C database size of ~100GB and we ran the TPCC workload with 89 users for 300 minutes and a 30-minute ramp up time.

-In test 5c) and 5d), we restored the TPC-C database on all SUT VMs.
-Then we triggered a script to execute 10 backup cycles of the TPC-C database on four VMs for the NVMe cluster and three VMs for the SATA cluster, while simultaneously running the same TPC-C benchmark on the remaining SUT VMs.
-This means that on the NVMe vSAN cluster, eight VMs were running the TPC-C workload and four VMs were running the backup workload in parallel.
-Meanwhile, on the SATA vSAN cluster, six VMs were running the TPC-C workload and three VMs were running the TPC-C database backup workload in parallel.
+In test 5c) and 5d) we restored the TPC-C database on all SUT VMs.
+Then we triggered a script to execute 10 backup cycles of the TPC-C database on 4 VMs for the NVMe cluster and 3 VMs for the SATA cluster, while simultaneously running the same TPC-C benchmark on the remaining SUT VMs.
+This means that on the NVMe vSAN cluster, 8 VMs were running the TPC-C workload and 4 VMs were running the backup workload in parallel.
+Meanwhile, on the SATA vSAN cluster, 6 VM were running the TPC-C workload and 3 VMs were running the TPC-C database backup workload in parallel.

-Test 5 results: SQL Server 2017 performance comparison, the noisy neighbour test, DC1500M NVMe vs Micron 5200 eco SATA vSAN
+Test 5 results: SQL Server 2017 performance comparison, The Noisy Neighbor test, DC1500M NVMe vs Micron 5200 eco SATA vSAN

-Figure 6.2 and 6.3 show the Transactions Per Minute (TPM) and New Orders Per Minute (NOPM) we achieved for test 5a and 5b.
-With 89 virtual users running on each of the 12 DC1500M NVMe vSAN datastore-backed SQL server VMs, we could achieve an average of 523,516 TPM and an average NOPM of 113,812 per VM, compared to an average of 269,320TPM and 58544 NOPM per VM with nine SQL VMs backed by the Micron 5200 eco SATA cluster.
-Looking the IOPS and latency metrics collected from the vSAN performance monitor (Figure 6.4 and 6.5 below), the resulting IO on the block layer translated to 120,000 read IOPS, 60,000 write IOPS on the NVMe cluster, with a latency of 800μs for read/write operations, and 50,000R/20,000W on the SATA vSAN cluster, with a read latency average of 3.8ms and a write latency average of 5.5ms.
-This again highlights the performance difference between NVMe and SATA and showcases the ability of DC1500M NVMe-backed virtual disk to absorb parallel requests and process them in a much faster round-trip latency.
+Figure 6.2 and 6.3 show the Transactions per minute (TPM) and New orders per minute (NOPM) we achieved for Test 5a and 5b.
+With 89 virtual users running on each on 12 DC1500M NVMe vSAN datastore backed SQL server VMs, we could achieve an average of 523,516 TPM and an average NOPM of 113,812 per VM, compared to an average of 269,320TPM and 58544 NOPM per VM with 9 SQL VMs backed by the Micron 5200 eco SATA cluster.
+Looking the IOPS and Latency metrics collected from the vSAN performance monitor (Figure 6.4 and 6.5 below), the resulting IO on the block layer translated to 120,000 Read IOPS, 60,000 Write IOPS on the NVMe cluster, with a latency of 800μs for read/write operations, and 50,000R/20,000W on the SATA vSAN cluster, with read latency average of 3.8ms and a write latency average of 5.5ms.
+This again highlights the performance difference between NVMe and SATA and showcases the ability of DC1500M NVMe backed virtual disk to absorb parallel requests and process them in a much faster round trip latency.

-Figure 6.5 and 6.6 show the Transactions Per Minute (TPM) and New Orders Per Minute (NOPM) we achieved for test 5c and 5d.
-With 89 virtual users running on each of eight DC1500M NVMe vSAN datastore-backed SQL server VMs, while VM backups were triggered in parallel on four VMs, we could achieve an average of 575,933 TPM and an average NOPM of 125,206, compared to an average of 351,258 TPM and 76355 NOPM with six SQL VMs running the TPCC workload, while VM backups were triggered in parallel on three VMs on the SATA vSAN SQL VMs backed by the Micron 5200 eco SATA.
-To tell the full story, we must analyse the latency and storage metrics from both the SATA and NVMe vSAN cluster, as well as look at how quickly the backups completed on both clusters.
+Figure 6.5 and 6.6 show the Transactions per minute (TPM) and New orders per minute (NOPM) we achieved for Test 5c and 5d.
+With 89 virtual users running on each on 8 DC1500M NVMe vSAN datastore backed SQL server VMs, while VM backups were triggered in parallel on 4 VMs, we could achieve an average of 575,933 TPM and an average NOPM of 125,206, compared to an average of 351,258 TPM and 76355 NOPM with 6 SQL VMs running the TPCC workload, while VM backups were triggered in parallel on 3 VMs on the SATA vSAN SQL VMs backed by the Micron 5200 eco SATA.
+To tell the full story, we must analyze the latency and storage metrics from both the SATA and NVMe vSAN cluster, as well as look at how quickly the backups completed on both clusters.